boujois/courses/getting_started.md

 ##Stop the Instance (to save money)

 You should __always__ stop the instance after use to avoid large costs accruing within your AWS account.

+If you are currently logged into your instance, you can logut using:

+    $ exit

-Use the following command to stop your instance:
+Then use the following command (from your own machine) to stop your instance:

     $ aws-stop